 - “Duplicating” a medical, hospital or rehabilitative insurance claim made by a healthcare provider by resubmitting the claim through another healthcare provider in which the original healthcare provider has an ownership interest.

 Any person in violation of the above referenced provisions is guilty of a class A misdemeanor and shall be liable to the state of Missouri for a fine up to twenty thousand dollars.
 Any person, who has previously pled guilty or has been found guilty of violating the provisions relating to the false billing practices and who subsequently violates the provisions of Section 287.129.1 RSMo is guilty of a class D felony.

-The Department of Insurance, Financial Institutions, and Professional Registration is responsible for over-seeing this portion of workers’ compensation law as it relates to a person who is engaging in or has engaged in any fraudulent workers' compensation insurance act under Section 287.129 RSMo., and may take action when they deem necessary.
-To file a complaint with the Department of Insurance Financial Institutions, and Professional Registration please visit their website.
+The Missouri Department of Commerce and Insurance is responsible for over-seeing this portion of workers’ compensation law as it relates to a person who is engaging in or has engaged in any fraudulent workers' compensation insurance act under Section 287.129 RSMo., and may take action when they deem necessary.
+To file a complaint with the Missouri Department of Commerce and Insurance please visit their website.